Three Fast Forms of Small Business Funding

 Merchant Cash Advance

 A merchant cash advance (MCA) can be the solution for someone who needs an immediate lump sum of money.
-Cash advance companies can provide an infusion of capital in just 48 hours in return for a percentage of your future credit card receipts.
+Cash advance companies can provide an infusion of capital in just 48 hours in return for a percentage of your future credit card receipts and other business receipts.

 The payback time depends on how well your business does.
 If it booms, the amount gets paid back quickly.
 If you are stalling, the payment time drags out substantially.
-Thus, the challenge with MCA funders is that they charge high interest and want it paid back quickly.
-The daily 20 percent skim off the top of your credit card receipts also can be a big drain on cash flow.
+Thus, MCAs can be more expensive than other alternative business funding methods.
+The daily or weekly percent skim off the top of your credit card receipts or other accounts receivable also can be a big drain on cash flow.
 MCA funding is not a good long-term solution for any business.

 In the U.S. we are accustomed to getting things quickly, and Americans have proven again and again that they are willing to pay for speed.
 For instance, Universal Studios Hollywood offers Universal Express tickets that allow visitors to jump to the head of each line.
 These tickets cost $179 to $269, compared to the general admission price of $105 to $116.
 People who want things fast have to pay for that privilege; small business funding is no exception.